oxford24/oxford24.github.io/local.md

     * Five days: £140
     * Wed-Fri:  £110
     * MFPS dinner: £50
   Early registration closes 31 May 2024.
+Registration does not include meals or accommodation.